OpenAdaptAI/OpenAdapt/README.md

 pointing the cursor and left or right clicking, as described in this [open issue](https://github.com/OpenAdaptAI/OpenAdapt/issues/145)

+#### Want to capture Chrome Browser Events as well ?

+- Follow the steps listed here for setup of a chrome (browser) extension: [Setup for Chrome Extension](https://github.com/OpenAdaptAI/OpenAdapt/pull/744#issuecomment-2212523232).

 ### Visualize

 Quickly visualize the latest recording you created by running the following command: